usnistgov/O-RAN-Testbed-Automation/Tutorials/OCUDU_gNB_N_UEs_RIC_xApp.md

 ## OSC Near-RT RIC with KPM xApp
 Run the testbed with `./run.sh` to start the 5G Core, gNodeB, and UE.
 Use `./is_running.sh` to check if the components are running, and `./stop.sh` to stop the components.
 The optional RIC starts automatically on boot and can be accessed with `k9s -A`.

-Run the testbed with `./run.sh` to start the 5G Core, gNodeB, and UEs.
-Use `./is_running.sh` to check if the components are running, and `./stop.sh` to stop the components.
-The optional RIC starts automatically on boot and can be accessed with `k9s -A`.

 ### Launch KPM xApp